 pCloud Add-Ons

-pCloud Encryption
+1) pCloud Encryption

 With pCloud Encryption, you can unlock the Crypto folder.
 This is for storing your sensitive files.
 It applies client-side encryption, meaning that data is encrypted on the user’s device before it’s sent to the server.
 So, even if the server is compromised, your data remains secure.

 It is also secured with a zero-knowledge policy, meaning nobody except you can ever have access to your data.
 So, the pCloud Crypto folder is a highly secure way of storing your confidential files.
-It can be availed for $4.99/month.
+It can be availed for $49.99/year.

-Extended File History
+2) Extended File History

-If you accidentally moved any file to trash or wish to access file revisions from a few months back, this add-on will be valuable for you.
+If you accidentally moved any file to the trash or wish to access file revisions from a few months back, this add-on will be valuable for you.
 The Extended File History add-on extends your file rewinds to 365 days.
 It can be availed for $79/year.

 pCloud Devices and Apps

+pCloud has functional apps for all devices, including Windows, Mac, Linux, Android, and iOS.
 Its mobile UI is pretty clean and easy to use.
 You can manage all your files, listen to music and videos, upload new files, etc.

 pCloud also features a sleek and handy desktop app.
 It functions as a virtual drive on your system.
-Besides file syncing, you can use it to upload new files, backup your device, create new sync pairs, and access your shared files, file requests, and encrypted folder.
+Besides file syncing, you can use it to upload new files, backup your device, create new sync pairs, and access your shared files, file requests, and encrypted folders.

 Overall, pCloud is available across multiple platforms.
 Its apps are functional on all devices and keep your cloud vault accessible no matter where you are.